 Most Dental Assistants work full-time and receive actual benefits –like health insurance and paid time off.1 But some dental offices hire part-time staff.
 If you’re looking for a flexible schedule, you might be able to find just what you want.
 There are sometimes even night and weekend options.

 Are you ready to start your career as a Dental Assistant?
-At Porter and Chester Institute, we offer a Dental Assisting program in Connecticut and Massachusetts that provides instruction in the classroom and our dental labs.
+At Porter and Chester Institute, we offer a Dental Assisting program in Connecticut and Massachusetts that provides online instruction and in our dental labs.
 You’ll gain the necessary skills and experience that will prepare you to be a part of a professional dental team.
 Request more information today.